Franklin and Marshall College, History

 |Location:||Pennsylvania, United States|

-Candidates must submit the following items electronically via Interfolio (https://apply.interfolio.com/119019): a cover letter, curriculum vitae, graduate transcript(s) (unofficial copies are fine), teaching and research statements, diversity statement, teaching evaluations and/or observations, and names of two references (NOTE: letters of reference will be solicited at a later stage, and once they are solicited referees will need to supply them within three weeks).
-For full consideration applications should be received by January 30, 2023.
+Candidates must submit the following items electronically via Interfolio: (http://apply.interfolio.com/129896): a cover letter; curriculum vitae; graduate transcript(s) (unofficial copies are fine); a holistic statement on your approach to inclusive excellence in teaching and student success; a research statement; teaching evaluations and/or observations; and the names of three references (NOTE: letters of reference will be solicited at a later stage, and once they are solicited referees will need to supply them within two weeks).
+For full consideration applications should be received by October 9, 2023.

 Franklin & Marshall College is committed to having an inclusive campus community where all members are treated with dignity and respect.
-As an Equal Opportunity Employer, the College does not discriminate in its hiring or employment practices on the basis of gender, sex, race, ethnicity, color, national origin, religion, age, disability, family or marital status, sexual orientation, or any protected characteristic.
-Individuals who need accommodation due to a disability in order to submit an application or to otherwise participate in the employment process should contact the department’s academic coordinator, Ann Wagoner, at email@example.com; other questions may be directed to her as well.
-Franklin and Marshall College is committed to providing a safe and productive learning, living and working community.
+As an Equal Opportunity Employer, the College does not discriminate in its hiring or employment practices on the basis of gender, sex, race, ethnicity, color, national origin, religion, age, disability, family or marital status, sexual orientation or any protected characteristic.
+Individuals who need accommodation due to a disability in order to submit an application or to otherwise participate in the employment process should contact the department’s academic coordinator, Ann Wagoner, at email@example.com.
+Franklin & Marshall College is committed to providing a safe and productive learning, living and working community.
 To assist in achieving this goal, we conduct background investigations for all prospective applicants being considered for employment.

 |Primary Category:||American History / Studies